 Therefore, it can be established that the Western musical landscape isn’t truly scarce of Asian acts or that there is no demand to see such artists at the forefront.
 That’s not to say the current condition of Asian representation in the industry is fine; this process is gradual after all.
 Instead, what needs to be addressed is how or rather if a historical and prestigious ceremony representative of such an institution has adapted to this.

 In October, the Recording Academy had declared that 900 new voting members were invited as an inclusive move.
 These music industry professionals all were either female, people of colour, and under the age 39.
 A Billboard article reported:

 “The moves come five months after the May formation of The Task Force, which is charged with identifying barriers and unconscious biases that impede the advancement of women and people of colour in the music industry and coming up with best practices for the Recording Academy and the industry.”

 This year, BTS were not the only Asian act to have their album nominated for a Grammy Award.
 Breakout star H.E.R. of Black and Filipino descent earned five nominations including Album of the Year with her self-titled compilation album.
-Though, Love Yourself 轉 ‘Tear’ shares its category for Best Recording Package with a record crafted by another recognised Asian artist, Mitski’s Be The Cowboy.
+Though, Love Yourself 轉 ‘Tear’ also shares its category for Best Recording Package with a record crafted by another recognised Asian artist, Mitski’s Be The Cowboy.